prishajain-23/BLEScanner/TESTING_GUIDE.md

 ### 🔍 Performance Testing

 #### Test 1: Device Search Performance
-1. Start BLE scanning (should find ESP32 or other devices)
+1. Start BLE scanning (should find Medal of Freedom or other devices)
 2. Type rapidly in the search field: "ESP", delete, "Living", delete
 3. **✅ Pass**: No lag, instant response
 4. **❌ Fail**: Keyboard freezes, stutters, or delays